 FRA, together with representatives from Member States, the UN’s Refugee Agency, the International Organization for Migration and the International Committee of the Red Cross gathered in Malta from 21 to 22 September to provide feedback and to discuss EASO’s practical guide on family tracing.

-FRA has made available some data from its mapping of national child protection systems in the 28 EU Member States.
-The aim of the mapping is to understand how national child protection systems work, and to identify common challenges and promising practices.
+Data on national child protection systems in 28 EU Member States has now also been made available online in French and German.
+FRA carried out the mapping to understand how the systems work, and to identify common challenges and promising practices in all Member States.